conijnio/aws-security-posture/README.md

 2. When there is a `NextToken` we need to collect the rest of the findings.
 3. Check if the fetched findings need to be aggregated. (repeat this until we have all findings)
 4. Split the findings per AWS Account ID.
-5. In parallel we will now:
+5. In parallel, we will now:
    1. Fetch the account name and extract the workload name and environment.
    2. Calculate the score based on the findings.
 6. Publish the results to CloudWatch metrics.